spec-mina/me/index.md

 ### Priority Queues

-In this project, 3 different priority queues (PQ) have been implemented, a sorted PQ, a binary PQ, and a pairing PQ.
+In this project, 3 different priority queues (PQ) have been implemented, a sorted PQ, a binary PQ, and a pairing PQ:
-The sorted PQ implements the priority queue interface by maintaining a sorted vector.
+- The sorted PQ implements the priority queue interface by maintaining a sorted vector.
-The binary heap PQ implements the priority queue interface by maintaining a binary tree indexed into a vector (where
+- The binary heap PQ implements the priority queue interface by maintaining a binary tree indexed into a vector (where

 ### SQL-Like Database